ehdrb92/task-tracker-python/README.md

 # Task Tracker (Python)

 Task Tracker is a task management application.
 You can create, view, edit, and delete tasks.
 You can also check only the tasks with the status you want to check.
+This project is an assignment for the link (https://roadmap.sh/projects/task-tracker).

 ## Usage